ifd3f/astrid.tech-old/blog/2021/02/13/terraform-mysql-k8s/index.md

 ## What next?

 While this solution is much nicer and more automated than creating the database manually in a GUI or SQL script, this isn't the most secure way to provision a user.
-I heard that Hashicorp Vault can actually generate new passwords specifically for one app on the fly.
+I heard that Hashicorp Vault can actually generate new passwords specifically for one app on the fly, and I might explore that later.